byteknightcoder/byteknightcoder/README.md

 👋 Hi!
-I'm a Full Stack Developer with over 10 years of experience building secure, scalable, and high-performance web applications.
+I'm a Full Stack Developer with 10 years of experience building secure, scalable, and high-performance web applications.
 My focus is on delivering production-ready solutions using modern frameworks, CI/CD practices, and cloud-native architectures.

 🔧 Tech I Work With
 Languages: PHP, JavaScript, TypeScript, C#